virgesmith/pico-crypto-key/README.md

 I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
 Here's some steps I took towards making it securer:

 - the device is pin protected.
 Only the sha256 hash of the (salted) pin is stored on the device.
-- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
+- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the Pico.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

 NB This has been tested on both Pico and Pico W boards.
 The latter requires a bit of extra work for the onboard LED to work.

+## Update v1.3

+Adds:
+  - Time synchronisation between host and device
+  - Device info: firmware version, board type, current time
+  - Generation of time-based authentication tokens (like Webauthn)
+  - Multiple build targets: Pico and Pico W. LED now works on Pico W.

 ## Update v1.2